New Orleans Wedding Venues

 Board of Trade

 New Orleans Board of Trade is an ideal choice for a wedding with a large guest count.
 The indoor space is huge, and there's also a large courtyard out front, perfect for an outdoor ceremony.
-I've also photographed ceremonies here that are under the carriageway, and at the end of the night the carriageway is an optimal spot for a sparkler send-off.
+I've also photographed ceremonies here that are under the carriageway (which also can server as a back-up plan for courtyard ceremonies in case of rain), and at the end of the reception the carriageway is an optimal spot for a sparkler send-off if you choose to have one.

 Venues in Jax Brewery